 Some tea bags are worse than others.
 The “fancy” “silken” tea bags from some coffee shops (you know the ones!) aren’t silk at all.
 They’re plastic.
 But even some of the tea bags you can buy at home are deceptive and made from plastic too.
 And don’t be fooled by greenwashing, some tea bags claim to be made of biodegradable materials, but the glue used to hold them together is made from plastic!

 Health risks are, as always, hard to determine, but we certainly don’t want any more plastic escaping into the environment!
 (And I don’t think anyone could argue that drinking plastic is good for you.)
+Please note that I am neither a scientist nor a health professional.
+Always seek professional help for your health concerns or questions.

 Did you know about this?
 How do you prepare your tea?